mayanksrivastav84/CI-CD/Terraform/aws_terraform/create_multi_az_vpc/README.md

 In order to deploy the network resources, please update the variable file with your access key and secret key, which you can obtain from AWS console.

-The script deploys public and private subnets in the Availability zones defined in the variable file for a given region.
+The script identifies all the availability zones in the given region and deploys subnets in each of the region.

 ![](images/AWSNetwork.jpeg)